 Are active duty cancer survivors with a concurrent behavioral health diagnosis receiving best-fit care?

-Gehrke, A., Baisley, M., Sonck, A., Wronski, S., Feuerstein, M. (under review).
+Gehrke, A., Baisley, M., Sonck, A., Wronski, S., Feuerstein, M. (in press).
 Neurocognitive deficits following primary brain tumor treatment: Considering matched non-cancer comparisons.

-Collins, C., Gehrke, A., & Feuerstein, M. (under review).
+Collins, C., Gehrke, A., & Feuerstein, M. (in press).
 Cognitive work tasks as challenges for brain tumor survivors at work.

 Todd, B.L., Moskowitz, M.C., Ottati, A., & Feuerstein, M. (2013).
 Stressors, stress response, and cancer recurrence: A systematic review.
 Cancer Nursing.
 2013 Apr 24.
 [Epub ahead of print]